 5. You don’t need a large credit line

-The Platinum Rewards Visa card may be a good option for you if you don’t need a large credit line.
+The Credit One Bank® Platinum Rewards Visa may be a good option for you if you don’t need a large credit line.
 Depending on your credit profile, you may be approved for a credit limit as low as $500.
 However, you can qualify for credit line increases over time.

 6. You don’t intend to use this card outside of the United States

 The card is only a good choice for domestic transactions.
 If you use the card outside of the United States — such as on a European vacation — you’ll have to pay costly foreign transaction fees.
-The Credit One Bank® Platinum Rewards Visa Cash Back Credit Card charges either $1 or 3% of each purchase, whichever is greater.
+The Credit One Bank® Platinum Rewards Visa charges either $1 or 3% of each purchase, whichever is greater.

 If you spent $1,000 overseas, that means you’d have to pay $30 in fees.
 Over the course of an entire vacation, foreign transaction fees can force you to pay hundreds of dollars in added costs.

 Looking for another option?
 Consider the Chase Sapphire Preferred® Card.
-It does have an annual fee, but it doesn’t charge foreign transaction fees, and you can earn 2X points per $1 spent on travel and dining, and 1 point per $1 spent on all other transactions.
+It does have an annual fee, but it doesn’t charge foreign transaction fees, and you can earn 3X points on dining and 2X points on all other travel purchases, plus more.

 7. You don’t carry a balance

-The Credit One Bank® Platinum Rewards Visa Credit Card is best for cardholders who don’t carry a balance on their cards from month to month, because it has a very high APR.
-As of February 12, 2020, your APR on purchases can be as high as 25.49%, which is much higher than 16.88%, the average APR for all cards assessed interest, according to the Federal Reserve.
+The Credit One Bank® Platinum Rewards Visa is best for cardholders who don’t carry a balance on their cards from month to month, because it has a very high APR.
+As of February 12, 2020, your APR on purchases can be as high as 23.99%, which is much higher than 17.85%, the average APR for all cards assessed interest.